 I believe many people are chronically dehydrated without realizing it due to their lifestyle and daily habits.
 A lot of people start the day off by drinking a coffee, consume little or no water with breakfast, and eat some dry processed cereal that pulls water from the body in order to be digested.
 More coffee, tea, sodas, dry carbohydrates such as crackers, and protein bars all contribute to dehydration as the day goes on.
 Then, in the evening, it is time for a sweaty training session or a workout.
 Dehydration is compounded further by eating a carb-dense dinner such as pasta with a lot of protein in order to replenish and refuel and then it is time for bed.

 And your fluid loss doesn’t end there.
-During sleep, you can lose one to two pounds of through respiration, sweating, and biological processes such as digestion and eliminating waste products.
+During sleep, you can lose one to two pounds of water through respiration, sweating, and biological processes such as digestion and eliminating waste products.
 You wake up in the morning most certainly dehydrated and this daily routine repeated over time is a recipe for chronic dehydration.

 How Chronic Dehydration Affects You